Home-Chef-Tech/homechef_interview_prep/README.md

    - Install [an OpenSSH compatible SSH client](https://aka.ms/vscode-remote/ssh/supported-clients).

 # Disconnecting after interview:
-- Simply exist the VS Code terminal, and you will be disconnected from the ssh client.
+- Simply exit the VS Code terminal, and you will be disconnected from the ssh client.

 # Helpful Debugging Commands: